Leonid Krasin: Career

-Krasin raised the money from wealthy liberals that made it possible for the RSDLP to organise its first clandestine printing press in Baku, a huge underground operation accessed by a disappearing trap door designed by Krasin.
-This Nina Printing House, whose main operators were Lado Ketskhoveli and Avel Yenukidze,became for a period the main vehicle for Vladimir Lenin's newspaper Iskra.
-In the late 1930s, Soviet history books were revised to attribute the creation and running of the printing press to "Koba" Djughashvili (later known as Joseph Stalin), who was also in Baku at the time.
+Krasin raised the money from wealthy liberals that made it possible for the RSDLP to organise its first clandestine printing-press in Baku, a huge underground operation accessed by a disappearing trap-door designed by Krasin.
+This Nina Printing House, whose main operators were Lado Ketskhoveli and Avel Yenukidze, became for a period the main vehicle for Vladimir Lenin's newspaper Iskra.
+In the late 1930s, Soviet history-books were revised to attribute the founding and running of the printing-press to "Koba" Djughashvili (later known as Joseph Stalin), who also lived in Baku at the time.

-Krasin left Baku in 1904 for the sake of his health, after contracting malaria, and obtained a job as to work as the chief engineer for the industrialist, Savva Morozov who owned textile works in Orekhovo-Zuyevo, near Moscow, to whom he had been introduced by Maxim Gorky.
-Morozov gave Krasin 2000 rubles per month to support the Bolsheviks and other needs.
+After contracting malaria, Krasin left Baku in 1904 for the sake of his health.
+He obtained a job as the chief engineer for the industrialist, Savva Morozov who owned textile works in Orekhovo-Zuyevo, near Moscow, and to whom he had been introduced by Maxim Gorky.
+Morozov gave Krasin 2000 rubles per month to support the Bolsheviks and for other needs.